antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 ## Don't be a hero

-Another typical trap of the role it's become a hero.
+Another typical trap of the role is become a hero.
 It may happen for many reasons, being the typical than it's easier to ask you about something than to think about it.
 So other engineers may rely on you for tasks they don't like.